lydiabower/blog/_posts/2017-09-27-meet-the-team-chiara.md

 ## Favourite thing to do in London?
 I like the parks in London so whenever I can I like to go for long walks in the park.
 This summer I’ve spent a lot of time in the Olympic park.

+**_Inspired by Chiara's story?
+We're hiring!** [Take a look at our vacancie](https://jobs.lever.co/trussle "Trussle jobs")s - we'd love to hear from you.